The ultimate guide to camping on the Whitsundays!

 Things to know before camping on the Whitsundays:

-- There is little reception to no, especially on Whitsunday Island (where the only reception is about 1 bar at the lookout), so be prepared to be offline for a few days.
+• There is little to no reception, especially on Whitsunday Island (where the only reception is about 1 bar at the lookout), so be prepared to be offline for a few days.

-- Everything you bring in must take out, so all your rubbish must be returned to Shute Harbour and disposed of thoughtfully.
+• Everything you bring in must be taken out, so all your rubbish must be returned to Shute Harbour and disposed of thoughtfully.

 Our experience camping on the Whitsundays: